Home Compare GIS vs MKC

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Profitability still does most of the heavy lifting in this comparison.
-The overall score gap is 18 points in favour of General Mills, Inc..
+The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
+The overall score gap is 14 points in favour of General Mills, Inc..

 INDUSTRY COMPARISON